ericpalakovichcarr/django-facetools/docs/tutorial.rst

 Create the facebook app
 -----------------------

-Now with that the tutorial app less of a trivial example, let's transform this Django app into a Facebook app.
-Let's get started.
+With that, it's time to start using Facebook.
+So let's transform this Django app into a Facebook app.

 Before we do anything, you should familiarize yourself with Facebook canvas apps: http://developers.facebook.com/docs/guides/canvas/.